constraintAutomaton/Experiments-Solid-Link-Traversal/analysis/interpretation/analysis query/interactive-short.md

 Or the shape tell us that the object must be a specific shape and we have a weak shape aligment.

+If we are aligned with nothing and we dereference outside of a LDES and all the rest of the prod has a strong alignement than we can stop traversing the pod.
+There is also the case where the subject was an object and this object has lead to something outside.

+We can also infer the shape from the object of the shape

 # 1st variation
 ```
 # Profile of a person